Here you learn ...

 Section 9 of the Employment Ordinance can not only be a reason for an unlimited work permit, but can also represent a reason for residence in its own right .
 If you are permitted to work without restrictions in accordance with Section 9 of the Employment Ordinance, you can apply for your own residence permit on this basis in accordance with Section 19c Paragraph 1 of the Residence Act (see, for example, BeckOK AuslR/Breidenbach Employment Ordinance Section 9 Rn.
 1a and Offer/Mävers/Offer Employment Ordinance Section 9 Rn.
 1, 2).

-If you want to apply for an unlimited work permit, it may be advisable to hire a lawyer specializing in immigration law to enforce the law.
-This lawyer can explain the law to the immigration authorities so that the residence permit can be issued in accordance with Section 9 of the Employment Ordinance.
+It is therefore of central importance for those affected who wish to apply for an unlimited work permit to consistently enforce their rights.
+In this case, it may be advisable to consult a lawyer specializing in immigration law .
+A lawyer with the appropriate expertise can not only support the application process, but also explain the relevant legal basis to the immigration authorities.
+This ensures that the residence permit is issued correctly in accordance with Section 9 of the Employment Ordinance .

 4. Requirements for an unlimited work permit in Germany